vlfeat/autonn/README.md

 Comprehensive documentation is available by typing `help autonn` into the Matlab console.
 This lists all the classes and methods, with short descriptions, and provides links to other help pages.

+## Converting SimpleNN/DagNN models ##

+For a quicker start or to load pre-trained models, you may want to import them from the existing wrappers.
+Check `help Layer.fromDagNN`.

 ## Examples ##

 The `examples` directory has heavily-commented samples.
 These can be grouped in two categories: